 - Second-hand furniture sales

 Hotels and other overnight accommodation facilities play an important part in the spread of bed bugs.

-The increase in global travel has lead to these facilities receiving a high amount of human traffic.
-This allows bed bugs to spread easily, discreetly traveling from one occupant to another.
+The increase in global travel has led to these facilities receiving a high amount of human traffic.
+This allows bed bugs to spread easily, discreetly travelling from one occupant to another.

 Hotels are just as much at risk of accumulating a bed bug problem as they are at spreading bed bugs.
 The constant stream of occupants means bed bugs can easily find their way in and easily find their way out.